About Victoria Police

 The Water Police provides a 24-hour response service which patrols Port Phillip and Western Port bays and other waterways throughout Victoria including coastal, enclosed and inland waters.
 The Water Police ensures that all vessels are equipped with appropriate safety equipment, comply with registration requirements and that marine laws and regulations are enforced.

-The Water Police also maintain a Marine Intelligence Unit, which assists with investigations of stolen vessels and other criminal activity on the water.
+The Water Police also maintain a Marine Investigation Unit, which assists with investigations of stolen vessels and other criminal activity on the water.

 Policing Victoria's waterways is a year-round task.
 During the winter months when there is a slight decrease in the number of call-outs, the squad conducts intensive training and maintenance on its vessels to ensure its equipment and members are in peak working condition.